What is Sexual Misconduct in Indiana?

 Although these laws may seem rather cut and dry, the laws on sexual misconduct in Indiana do provide some statutory defenses.
 For example, it is an applicable defense if the accused person reasonably believed that the child was at least 16 when the conduct in question took place.
 Another applicable defense is that the child is or has been married.
 However, these two defenses only apply if no deadly force was threatened or used, no deadly weapon was present, and the child was not given a controlled substance without their knowledge.

-It’s also important to remember that Indiana has a Romeo and Juliet law governing the age of consent.
-This means that although the age of consent in Indiana is 16, the law makes allowances for younger persons to consent to sexual activity with their peers, under some circumstances.
+It’s also important to remember that there is a Romeo and Juliet law in place regarding the age of sexual consent in Indiana.
+This means that although the Indiana age of consent is 16, the law makes allowances for younger persons to consent to sexual activity with their peers, under some circumstances.
 Under Indiana’s Romeo and Juliet law, a person may legally have consensual sex with a 14- or 15-year-old if all of the following elements apply: